danstender/debian-testing-vagrantbox/README.md

 This is a JSON template, a preseeding configuration for the Debian Installer (d-i), and helper scripts to automatically build Vagrant boxes [1] from Debian "testing" daily snapshots [2] with HashiCorp's Packer [3].

-To use this, a Packer binary [4] and Virtualbox [5] must be available.
+To use this, a Packer binary [4] and Virtualbox [5] must be present.
+There's a Debian package [6] becoming available for Debian 9, and other distributions have Packer packages, too.

 There's a Makefile included which conveniently provides the MD5 hash of the Debian netinst ISO for the Packer template.
 If you have GNU Make, awk and wget available you could just do:
 ```